nerdaxic/glados-voice-assistant/README.md

 ## Requirements for Ubuntu
 Just download the Glados-install-linux.sh and run in terminal and delete other glados files from home folder.
 Takes you to step 3.
+[Go now](https://github.com/12tae12/glados-voice-assistant/blob/main/README.md#3-edit-the-settings-file)
 ### Install tools
 ```console
 sudo apt-get update